dgageot/dockercon16/README.md

   docker-compose up --build -d
   docker-compose logs
   ```

-You replicated the whole application running on a single local machine, into the cloud.
+The same application that ran on you machine now run in the Cloud on a shared Swarm. d.
-Your app runs into the `private` network only available for your containers.
-This is possible because the app is scoped by your team name.
+Your app runs uses a `private` network only available to your containers.
+Multiple similar applications can coexists because the compose file is scoped to your team name.

-## How is that possible ?
+## How is that possible?

-If you look carefully between the [docker-compose-v2.yml](docker-compose-v2.yml) and the [docker-compose-v3.yml](docker-compose-v3.yml) you'll see that all the links have been removed and all the services have been getting a `networks` instead.
+If you look carefully between the [docker-compose-v2.yml](docker-compose-v2.yml) and the [docker-compose-v3.yml](docker-compose-v3.yml)
+you'll see that all the links have been removed and all the services have been getting a `networks` instead.

-## What is the swarm cluster composed of ?
+## What is the Swarm composed of?

-You can check the swarm cluster composition by issuing the `docker-machine ls` command.
-You'll see a key-value store node named `kv`, a swarm master node named `master` and a few swarm nodes named `node-xx`.
+You can check the Swarm composition by issuing the `docker-machine ls` command.
+You'll see a key-value store node named `kv`, a Swarm master node named `master` and a few Swarm nodes named `node-xx`.
-Docker will deploy your containers in the various swarm node.

-TODO: Add instruction to reproduce the cluster locally or on google cloud

-# 4 Connect to the other databases
+# 4 - Connect to the other nodes

 1. Configure *Docker Compose* to use the fourth configuration file: